Obtaining Salvation is Very Difficult

 –St. Louis De Montfort, The Letter to the Friends of the Cross, Part II, #14

 I understand there is much confusion with the wrongful preaching and falsities being spread.
 Oh, the misguidance is incredible…what helps grow in faith is said as not necessary and what hurts our faith is praised as good.
-The understanding of what is sinful and what isn’t simply isn’t understood by most.
+Today, the understanding of what is sinful and what is not simply isn’t understood by most.
 However, this misguidance should be expected.

-“For such people [who guide us to death but don’t even know they are doing such a thing] are false apostles, deceitful workers, who masquerade as apostles of Christ.
+“For such people [who unknowingly guide us to our doom] are false apostles, deceitful workers, who masquerade as apostles of Christ [faithful people].
 And no wonder, for even Satan masquerades as an angel of light.
 So it is not strange that his ministers also masquerade as ministers of righteousness.
 Their end will correspond to their deeds.”
 (2 Corinthians 11:13-15).

-We can be smart and check for ourselves what the saints say.
+We can be smart and check what the saints actually say.
 Her and many saints writings are available on-line.
 Sure it can be a little challenging to find some quotes with the many books and translations out there but it is worth our effort to not be deceived.

-We can search the pdf file (type control F on our keyboard to open a text search) and we can see there are many prayers written, but not the one we are supposed to pray.
-And no where does it say a 1000 or any number of souls are freeded by praying any certain prayer.
+We can search the pdf file (type control F on our keyboard to open a text search) and we can see there are many prayers written by St. Gertruide, but not the one we are supposed to pray.
+And nowhere does it say a 1000 or any number of souls are freeded by praying any certain prayer.

 Become a Person of Great Faith

-If we desire to help or save souls we need to become a person of great faith too.
-Just rattling off a prayer without true devotion doesn’t do much if anything.
+If we desire to help or save souls (even our own) we need to become a person of great faith too–like the saints.
+Just rattling off a prayer without true devotion (which is hard to obtain) doesn’t do much if anything.

 Sure sometimes God does show special favor to one prayer over another.
 But truly, how much good would any prayer be if we have little faith/charity?